insinfo/oracledb_dart/python-oracledb/doc/src/user_guide/connection_handling.rst

 acquire, or release, connections to be able use a DRCP or PRCP pool.

 Implicit connection pooling is available in python-oracledb Thin and :ref:`Thick <enablingthick>` modes.
-It requires Oracle Database 23ai.
-Python-oracledb Thick mode additionally requires Oracle Client 23ai libraries.
+It requires Oracle Database version 23.
+Python-oracledb Thick mode additionally requires Oracle Client version 23 libraries.

 With implicit connection pooling, connections are internally acquired from the DRCP or PRCP pool when they are actually used by the application to do database